ioapap/ioapap/README.md

 Offensive Security Professional
 -------------

-Offensive Application Security Analyst focused on penetration testing and secure application development.
+Offensive Security Professional focused on penetration testing and secure application development.
 Security+ certified and currently pursuing Hack The Box CPTS and OSCP to deepen my offensive security expertise and contribute to building secure digital systems.

 * 🌍  I'm based in Kraków, Poland
 * 🖥️  See my portfolio at [MyPortfolio](http://johnpap.dev)